Lakshyaaa/Ecommerce_Microservices_User_Service/README.txt

-Scalable Services
+# Scalable Services (SEZG583)

+## Assignment 1
-E-Commerce Microservices Application
+### E-Commerce Microservices Application

+Development and Deployment of a Microservices-Based Application with Independent Repositories and Secure Communication